-Business Ethics (PHIL 1317)-May Term 2014
+Business Ethics (PHIL 1317)-May Term 2015

-Instructor: Ken Daley

-Email: kdaley@smu.edu

-Office: Hyer 211E Office Hours: by appointment

-Class meeting time: 10 am-2 pm Class location: TBD (check access)
+Instructor: Ken Daley Email: kdaley@smu.edu Office:Hyer 211E Office Hours: by appointment Class Location: TBD (check access)

 Course Description

 We will begin with a general introduction to ethics by examining several different ethical theories.
 We will then discuss a number of ethical issues as they pertain to business.
 These issues will include: capitalism, socialism, distributive justice, corporate responsibility, the treatment of animals, advertising, and consumption and the use of resources.